I lost my job for reasons beyond my control. Can I get EI?

 Usually, you need between 420 and 700 insurable hours to get EI.
 The exact amount depends on the rate of unemployment in your area.
 The lower the unemployment rate where you live, the more hours you will need to qualify for EI.

 EI rules have changed because of COVID-19.
 As of September 27, 2020, the government has reduced this to 420 hours.
-And as part of the changes, the first time you apply for EI, you’ll get 300 bonus hours.
-This means that you’ll need only 120 insurable hours to qualify.
+This new rule will last until September 24, 2022.

 If you have more than one job during your qualifying period, you can add up the hours from all of your jobs to figure out your insurable hours.